-To apply, please print out the Application, LiveScan Fingerprint Request Form and Instruction Packet.
-The Application can be filled out on-line and then printed.
+To apply, please print out the Application and Instruction Packet.
+The Application can be filled out online and then printed.
 The MCOLES Mandatory Basic Training Firearms Assessment can also be viewed and printed.

 Each candidate is required to demonstrate competency by passing Commission administered tests.
 The tests consist of a firearms proficiency exam and Michigan's written law enforcement licensing examination.
 In addition, the Employment Standards for Michigan Law Enforcement Officers require the candidate to meet specific medical and non-medical standards.
 The authorized testing sites charge a fee for this program.

-In order to qualify for the Recognition of Prior Training and Experience Program of the mandatory basic police training requirements under Michigan Administrative Rule 28.14401, et seq., an individual must meet all of the requirements in one of the following categories:
+In order to qualify for the RPTE program of the mandatory basic police training requirements under Michigan Administrative Rule 28.14401, et seq., an individual must meet all of the requirements in one of the following categories:

 Michigan Pre-Service Graduate

-NOTE: All pre-service candidates approved for the Recognition of Prior Training and Experience Program must attend the entire preparatory program before taking the Recognition of Prior Training and Experience Examinations, in order to obtain one additional year of eligibility.
+NOTE: All pre-service candidates approved for the RPTE program must attend the entire preparatory program before taking the Recognition of Prior Training and Experience Examinations, in order to obtain one additional year of eligibility.
 (Pursuant to Commission Policy VI, 2.01, 4.)

 Licensed Out-of-State Officer